mattbeckley/PDALIntro/Installation.md

 # Necessary software
 - Workshop materials will be hosted on the github repo: https://github.com/mattbeckley/PDALIntro  Updates to the workshop will be pushed to this site, so make sure to sync with the latest version before the workshop

+- [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a free, light-weight version of conda.
+It will be used to install most essential command line based software.
+Details on how to install miniconda are in the [section below](#conda)
 - [PDAL](https://pdal.io/en/2.5.3/about.html).
 The workshop will follow the markdown tutorials using a command line version of PDAL.
 Users are expected to have a working version of PDAL so that they can copy and paste commands from the tutorial into their PDAL installation.
 It is HIGHLY recommended that users use conda to install PDAL.
-Details on how to do this are below
+Details on how to do this are [below](#conda)

 - [GDAL](https://gdal.org/download.html#conda).
 Portions of  the tutorial will utilize GDAL to grid point clouds, look at metadata, perform raster math, etc. It is recommended that users use conda to install GDAL.
-Details on how to do this are below.
+Details on how to do this are [below](#conda).

 - [git](https://github.com/git-guides/install-git).
 Cloning of the [git repo for this workshop](https://github.com/mattbeckley/PDALIntro) is recommended so that users have local access to the data, pipelines, and markdown documents for the workshop. **If you are new to to git**, it is recommended to use [git Desktop](https://desktop.github.com/)
     - **NOTE** If it is not possible to install git and clone the repo, users can always download a zip file directly from github repo so that workshop materials are available locally: